-Mary T. Zeish as a B.S. in Chemical Engineering from the University of Pittsburgh.
-She worked for Procter & Gamble for 31 years in Research & Development on brands such as Tide, Dawn, Crest, and Pampers, before retiring.
-Mary is now a volunteer leader for the Society of Women Engineers (SWE), with a focus on STEM Outreach activities.
-She has served on SWE’s K-12 Outreach Committee for six years and is currently the Chair of the Student Programs (SWENext) Committee.
+Mary T. Zeis has a B.S. in Chemical Engineering from the University of Pittsburgh.
+She worked for Procter & Gamble for 31 years in Research & Development on Tide, Dawn, Crest, and Pampers before retiring.
+Mary is now a volunteer leader for the Society of Women Engineers (SWE), focusing on STEM Outreach activities.
+She has served on SWE’s K-12 Outreach Committee for six years and is currently the Student Programs (SWENext) Committee Chair.
 She is also the VP for STEM Outreach for the Pittsburgh professional SWE Section.

 Sadaf Qazi holds an M.S. in Electrical Engineering from Tufts University.
-She has spent the last 10 years working in the Defense industry supporting the system lifecycle of large-scale DoD platforms from design development to sustainment.
-Currently she is working for Booz Allen Hamilton as a Lead Associate for the Aerospace Account in Lexington, MA.
-She has been a speaker at many outreach events on topics of advocating for women engineers and creating mentoring opportunities to support and guide students and educators’ journey through the STEM field.
+She has spent the last 10 years working in the Defense industry, supporting the system lifecycle of large-scale DoD platforms from design development to sustainment.
+Currently, she works for Booz Allen Hamilton as a Lead Associate for the Aerospace Account in Lexington, MA.
+She has been a speaker at many outreach events on topics of advocating for women engineers and creating mentoring opportunities to support and guide students’ and educators’ journey through the STEM field.
 She currently serves as the Chair of SWE’s Outreach Committee.

 Lara Childers is the Girl Scouts of Orange County (GSOC) STEM Manager.
 She holds a Master’s degree in the Art of Teaching.
-She’s had a primary role in the development of the council’s STEM initiatives, which include GSOC’s annual STEM Expo led by GSOC’s Volunteer STEM Patrol, the STEM focused Council’s Own badges created in partnership with GSOC’s STEM Consortium, and INSPIRE, which is GSOC’s signature interactive multimedia program.
-INSPIRE gives girls the opportunity to learn about careers while developing an understanding of the importance and relevance of STEM.
+She’s had a primary role in the development of the council’s STEM initiatives, which include GSOC’s annual STEM Expo led by GSOC’s Volunteer STEM Patrol, the STEM-focused Council’s Own badges created in partnership with GSOC’s STEM Consortium, and INSPIRE, which is GSOC’s signature interactive multimedia program.
+INSPIRE gives girls the opportunity to learn about careers while understanding the importance and relevance of STEM.

-Jesseca Martinez was born in Los Angeles, CA where she quickly realized she enjoyed metropolitan cities!
-Her exposure to a big city led her to obtain a B.S. in Civil Engineering from UC Irvine in 2016 where she specialized in transportation and water resources engineering.
-She is now a transportation engineer for HNTB Corporation in Santa Ana, CA, where she has contributed on various roadway, complex grade separation, and transit projects in Southern California.
+Jesseca Martinez was born in Los Angeles, CA, where she quickly realized she enjoyed metropolitan cities!
+Her exposure to a big city led her to obtain a B.S. in Civil Engineering from UC Irvine in 2016, where she specialized in transportation and water resources engineering.
+She is now a transportation engineer for HNTB Corporation in Santa Ana, CA, where she has contributed to a various roadway, complex grade separation, and transit projects in Southern California.
 She is also the Vice President Internal of the Society of Hispanic Professional Engineers (SHPE) Orange County Chapter.

-Leyla De Silva Riley is executive director of the OC STEM initiative which is housed in the Samueli School of Engineering at the University of California, Irvine.
-In this role she works to foster Orange County’s economic competitiveness and sustainability by promoting STEM competencies across the educational continuum through the creation of public-private partnerships.
-She has also developed multiple programs focused on expanding project based and experiential learning opportunities for K12 students.
-These programs center on the growing maker movement and emerging technologies in the areas of fabrication and digital making.
+Leyla De Silva Riley is executive director of the OC STEM initiative, housed in the Samueli School of Engineering at the University of California, Irvine.
+In this role, she works to foster Orange County’s economic competitiveness and sustainability by promoting STEM competencies across the educational continuum by creating public-private partnerships.
+She has also developed multiple programs focused on expanding project-based and experiential learning opportunities for K12 students.
+These programs center on the growing maker movement and emerging technologies in fabrication and digital making.